Camble/GBZ-Power-Monitor_PB/README.md

-# GBZ-Power-Monitor V1.0a by Popcorn
+# GBZ-Power-Monitor a1.0a
-PowerBoost edition (amended by Camble)
+PowerBoost edition

 Background
 ----------